elivz/vz_tabular.ee_addon/README.md

 Usage
 -----

 The tag pair should be wrapped around a looping tag, such as `channel:entries` or a Grid field.
-Within that loop, each column for output is wrapped in `{col Heading} ... {/col}`, with "Heading" being the title for that column.
+Within that loop, each column for output is wrapped in `[col Heading] ... [/col]`, with "Heading" being the title for that column.
 Depending on the output format, you can usually include spaces in the column heading (XML does not support spaces).

 If you have problems getting the output you want, turn on Template Debugging.
 VZ Tabular outputs detailed information about its process, and any problems that occur.